 The loan is meant to fund the upgrades in the 210 km Chinsali-Tunduma road which includes the total reconstruction of the main and 50 km of feeder road, construction of service stations, and institutional support and capacity building.

-The improvements at the Chinsali-Tunduma road aim to reduce transport cost between southern Zambia and northern Tanzania by eliminating non-tariff barriers as those product of the lack of infrastructure and services on the road.
+The improvements at the Chinsali-Tunduma road aim to reduce the transport cost between southern Zambia and northern Tanzania by eliminating non-tariff barriers due to the lack of infrastructure and services on the road.

-The loan so the improvements are meant to support the Zambia’s economic diversification connecting the country to the sea through Tanzania, explained the AfDB in a press release from 16th July, 2015.
+The loan so the improvements are meant to support Zambia’s economic diversification connecting the country to the sea through Tanzania, explained the AfDB in a press release from 16th July 2015.

 It is also in line with the Bank’s 2013-2022 strategy for development in the Sub-Saharan Region, since it will help to enhance the link between the cooper belt in Southern DR Congo, and the Dar es Salaam Port in Tanzania, stated the AfDB.